gusreinaos/plan-manager/README.md

 # Plan-Manager

-Plan manager is a web application which makes it easy for our users to keep all plans in the same place, even from different categories, as well as invite your friends in a simple way.
+Plan manager is a web application which makes it easy for our users to keep all plans in the same place, even from different categories, as well as invite  friends in a simple way and intuitive way.

 ## Getting Started 🚀